maestro-bene/UE-webapp/README.md

 ## Projects and Exercises 🚀

+- `Exercises/`: The complete list of Exercises we did, split by activites, for LAMP developing.

 ## Tools & Technologies 🛠️

 This course has me working with:

 - **OS**: MacOS
 - **Shell**: Fish
 - **Terminal**: kitty